AsahiLinux/docs/FAQ.md

 ### Do I need to reinstall to get new features / updates?

 No!
 Just upgrade your system using `pacman -Syu`.
 Kernel updates will require a reboot.
-Consider a tool like `needrestart` to determine if there are any outdated services or kernels running.
+Consider a tool like `needrestart` to determine if there are any outdated services or an outdated kernel running.